Partnership Disputes and Lawsuits Among Partners of a New Jersey Partnership

 Paying for an Expelled Partner’s Interest in a NJ Partnership

-When a partner leaves the partnership through expulsion and the partnership plans to continue, the outgoing partner must be paid from the other partners for his or her interest in the partnership.
-The terms of re-payment including the time-frame for payment should be agreed upon in advance, in writing by the partners, otherwise valuation and related issues will result in contentious litigation.
+When a partner leaves the partnership through expulsion and the partnership plans to continue, the outgoing partner (in the absence of a material breach of the partnership agreement) must be paid by the other partners for the value of his or her interest in the partnership.
+The terms of payment including the timeframe for payment can be agreed upon in advance, in writing under a partnership agreement, otherwise the valuation and related issues of the partnership will result in contentious litigation.

 Liabilities for Breach of a NJ Partnership

-When a partnership dissolves before the end of the term agreed upon in the partnership contract because of a breach of the partnership agreement by a partner, a co-partner may bring a lawsuit against a defaulting partner for damages caused by his or her breach of contract.
-Similarly, a lawsuit for damages may be brought by the remaining partners when a partner wrongfully dissociates from the partnership under the Uniform Partnership Act, which NJ has adopted.
+When a partnership dissolves prior to the term specified in the partnership agreement because of a breach of the partnership by a partner, a co-partner may bring a lawsuit against the breaching partner for damages caused by his or her breach.
+Similarly, a lawsuit for damages may be brought by the remaining partners against a partner who wrongfully dissociates from the partnership under the Uniform Partnership Act, which NJ has adopted.

 Individual Liability for Partnership Debts

 The concept of guarantor of collection vs. guarantor of payment is a complex legal concept which can involve significant financial liability to a partner of a NJ partnership.
-You should contact Fredrick P. Niemann, Esq., a NJ partnership law attorney for an explanation of these concepts.
+You should contact Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a NJ partnership law firm for an explanation of these concepts.

 Creditors Rights to a Partner’s Interest in the Partnership